 Doubletop and Graham Access: As of Wednesday, January 13th 2021 public access to the two peaks, Doubletop and Graham Mountain has ended.
 We at Catskill Center are thankful to the landowners who have made their property accessible to hikers for many years and respect their decision.
 The Catskill 3500′ Club has decided that the remaining 33 peaks will make up the collection of Catskill mountains to be hiked for membership of the club.

 Peekamoose Blue Hole: Permits are not required at this time.
 Permits are required every day during the week to access the entirety of the Peekamoose Valley Riparian Corridor during the permit season.
 This includes day hike access to Peekamoose and Table Mountains, camping, access to the Blue Hole, and Buttermilk Falls.
 DEC permits are required to visit this site from May 15 – September 15.
 Permits can be acquired from the Reserve America website at: https://newyorkstateparks.reserveamerica.com

-Fall Time Hiking Tips:
+Fall into Winter Time Hiking Tips:

 – Fall brings with it slick and hard to see trails.
 Be prepared to take your time on these trails to avoid personal injury.